The Remnant

 The prophet Isaiah uses the language of a remnant to describe those within Israel who remained faithful to God during times of national judgment and crisis.

-Within historic Christian interpretation, these passages are generally understood as describing God’s faithfulness in preserving believers across the whole body of Christ.
+In historic Christian teaching, these passages are understood as describing God’s faithfulness in preserving believers, first within Israel and ultimately across the broader people of God.
 They are not usually interpreted as identifying a particular modern congregation as the exclusive remnant.

 The idea that a particular group represents God’s faithful remnant is not unique to Wellspring.
-Many religious movements throughout history have used similar language to describe their identity.
+Many restorationist movements throughout history have used similar language to describe their identity.
+In these movements, the early church is viewed as having possessed the full truth of the gospel, which was gradually lost or corrupted over time.

 For example, the Seventh-day Adventist Church teaches that a faithful “remnant church” exists in the last days that preserves important biblical truths, particularly regarding God’s commandments and the Sabbath.

-These examples show that the language of a faithful remnant has appeared in many different religious movements.
+These examples show that the language of a faithful remnant and restored teaching has appeared in many different religious movements.
 The biblical theme of a small group remaining faithful during times of spiritual decline can easily be interpreted as applying to a particular modern community.

 How the Remnant Idea Reinforces Separation